 - Third Party Only – Minimum legal level of cover for the UK.
 Covers damage you cause to any other vehicle.

-These are the basic covers for any van, but if you use yours for commercial reasons, which you probably do, you will need to have a business van insurance policy, too.
+These are the basic covers for any van, but if you use yours for commercial reasons, which you probably do, you will probably want to have some sort of business-related policy, too.

 Types of Business Van Insurance